News

 Good dental hygiene is not just about dazzling strangers with your radiant smile.
 Maintaining oral health is connected to a range of health benefits — your mouth is the entrance to your digestive and respiratory tracts after all!

-Read on to learn about proper oral care and how you can leverage your Health Savings Account (HSA) or Flexible Spending Account (FSA) for healthy teeth, gums, and more.
+Read on to learn how you can leverage your Health Savings Account (HSA) or Flexible Spending Account (FSA) for dental care from clean teeth to healthy gums.

 What Are The Health Benefits of Dental Hygiene?

-Besides a bad first impression, poor oral health can contribute to various systemic diseases, which is why regular dental care is a cornerstone of preventive medicine.
+Besides a poor first impression, neglected oral health can contribute to various systemic diseases, which is why regular dental care is a cornerstone of preventive medicine.
 Here are some examples:

 For more info, turn to leading authorities like the American Dental Association (ADA) and the Mayo Clinic.